Wise (company): Funding

 Wise received seed funding amounting to $1.3 million from a consortium including venture firms IA Ventures and Index Ventures, IJNR Ventures, NYPPE as well as individual investors such as PayPal co-founder Max Levchin, former Betfair CEO David Yu, and Wonga.com co-founder Errol Damelin.
 Wise also received investment after being named one of Seedcamp 2011's winners.

 In May 2013, it was announced that Wise had secured a $6 million investment round led by Peter Thiel's Valar Ventures.
 Wise raised a further $25 million in June 2014, adding Richard Branson as an investor.

 In January 2015, it was announced that Wise had raised a $58 million Series C round, led by investors Andreessen Horowitz.
 In May 2016, Wise secured a funding of $26 million.
 This raised the company's valuation to $1.1 billion.
 As of May 2016, Wise has raised a total of $117 million in funding.

-In November 2017, the company raised a $280 million Series E led by Old Mutual Global Investors and IVP, as well as Sapphire Ventures, Japanese Mitsui & Co, and World Innovation Lab.
+In November 2017, the company raised a $280 million Series E led by Old Mutual Global Investors and Institutional Venture Partners, as well as Sapphire Ventures, Japanese Mitsui & Co., and World Innovation Lab.

 In May 2019, the company had the secondary investment round of $292 million and reached the total valuation of $3.5 billion, more than double the valuation Wise achieved in late 2017 at the time of its $280 million Series E round.

 In July 2020, the company disclosed a secondary investment round of $319 million and reached the total valuation of $5 billion, led by new investor D1 Capital Partners and existing shareholder Lone Pine Capital.
 Vulcan Capital also came on board as a new investor, with Baillie Gifford, Fidelity Investments and LocalGlobe adding to their existing holdings.

 Criticism

-In May 2016, Wise's claim "you save up to 90% against banks" was called misleading by the UK Advertising Standards Authority.
+In May 2016, Wise's claim "you save up to 90% against banks" was called misleading by the UK Advertising Standards Authority (ASA).
+The ASA determined that the currency conversion calculator on Wise's website provided misleading calculations.

 In June 2020, after experts raised ethical and privacy concerns around the digital COVID-19 immunity passports Wise was helping develop, the company conceded immunity passports were not a "perfect solution" and co-founder Hinrikus said they would not be launched publicly until there was scientific consensus on COVID-19 immunity.

-Wise used to be a preferred service for Ukrainian nationals to transfer cash, especially after the Russian attacks to the country, e.g., for supporting relatives that had to flee Ukraine.
-While other financial institutions kept their operations for Ukraine residents open, Wise suspended the opening of new accounts.

-In January 2023 Wise was accused of harming competition in an official letter to the UK Competition and Markets Authority by its competitor Atlantic Money.
+In January 2023, Wise was accused of harming competition in an official letter to the UK Competition and Markets Authority by its competitor Atlantic Money.
 Wise is said to have removed the cheaper challenger from its international transfers price comparison table for economic reasons.
 Wise is also alleged to have denied Atlantic Money access to additional comparison sites the firm owns and controls.

+In February 2025, Wise was ordered to pay nearly $2.5 million over alleged “illegal remittance practices,” including advertising inaccurate fees and failing to properly disclose exchange rates by the Consumer Financial Protection Bureau (CFPB) in the US.